susan-davis/stellar-core/BIBLE.md

 #### The

 ### The Quellan Empire
 The Quellans are an expansionist empire of Proud Warrior Race Guys.
+The
 #### Quellan Society and Government
+The

 #### Quellan Ships
 - *Q1*-class attack ship ("Attack I")
 - *Q2*-class scout ("Ambush I")